fix

 The final step is to perform a retest of your environment.
 This is critical to ensure that the fixes you implemented remediate the vulnerability and don’t leave any workarounds that can be exploited by a hacker.
 This retest should be done by professional penetration testers, not internal devs or staff.

-What to do when you don’t agree with finding(s)
+What to do when you don't agree with your penetration test report findings

 Make sure you understand the finding: If you don’t think a finding is accurate the first thing you should do is make sure you understand it correctly.
 Read the details of how the finding was discovered in the report and work with your internal technical staff to understand how this finding may be affecting your business.
 If you still disagree with the finding then you should contact the testers and speak with them to ensure that it is a vulnerability and not a false positive.
 The goal is to understand the full content of the finding, this includes the technical issue, sensitivity of data involved and potential business impact.